Sarah627/Java_miniatures/README.md

 > again and again characters are surrounded by single quotes and it's a must or they will be considered as strings

+`note` : Strigns are immutable 'you cannot change their value' ⚠

 #### Reference Types in Java
 In Java, there are two main categories of data types: **primitive** types and **reference** types.